Inflectra/spira-documentation/docs/Spira-User-Manual/Product-Homepage.md

 Once in 'edit mode', each of the 'widgets' displayed on the product homepage can be minimized by clicking on the arrow icon (![](img/UserProduct_Management_42.png)) in the top-left of the window, or closed by clicking-on the cross icon (![](img/UserProduct_Management_43.png)) in the top-right of the window.
 In addition, the widgets allow you change their settings by clicking on the settings icon (![](img/UserProduct_Management_40.png)).This allows you to customize your view of the product to reflect the types of information that are relevant to you.
 If you have closed a widget that you subsequently decide you want to reopen, you can rectify by clicking the "***Add Items***" button at the top of the page, and locating the closed item from the list of 'Closed Widgets'.

-When you load your 'Product Home' for the first time it will default to the "General" view.
+By default, the product home page shows the "General" view.
 The following table shows which widgets are displayed on the different views of the 'Product Home':

 | Widget Name                        | General   | Development   | Testing |
 | ---------------------------------  | --------- | ------------- | ------- |